PCSX2/pcsx2/pcsx2/Docs/GameIndex.md

 *   `IbitHack`
     *   VU I bit Hack avoid constant recompilation in some games (Scarface The World Is Yours, Crash Tag Team Racing).

+*   `FullVU0SyncHack`
+    *   Increase the synchronisation points between COP2 and VU0.

 *   `VUSyncHack`
     *   Make the VU's run behind/in sync with the EE to fix some timing issues.